 Geoprocessing is a framework and set of tools for processing geographic and related data.
-The large suite of geoprocessing tools can be used to perform spatial analysis or manage GIS data in an automated way.
+The comprehensive suite of geoprocessing tools can be used to perform spatial analysis or manage GIS data in an automated way.
 Geoprocessing is for everyone that uses ArcGIS Pro.
 Whether you are a new or advanced user, geoprocessing will likely be an essential part of your day-to-day work.

-In addition to the suite of tools, geoprocessing also has a powerful framework that supports control of the processing environment and allows you to build custom tools that can further automate your work.
-You can use the geoprocessing tools included in ArcGIS as building blocks to create an infinite number of custom tools that automate repetitive tasks or solve complex problems.
+In addition to the suite of tools, geoprocessing is also a powerful framework that supports control of the processing environment and allows you to build custom tools that can further automate your work.
+You can use the geoprocessing tools included in ArcGIS Pro as building blocks to create an infinite number of custom tools that automate repetitive tasks or solve complex problems.

-In ArcGIS Pro you can
+In ArcGIS Pro you can do the following: